What is general anesthesia? +

-If you are here for an outpatient procedure, once your child is fully awake and drinking liquids with stable vital signs, you will be discharged home.
+If you are here for an outpatient procedure, once your child is fully awake and drinking liquids with stable vital signs, your child will be discharged.
 We have very experienced nurses in the recovery room (also known as the PACU) who will only discharge your child if it is safe to do so.
-If your child is here for more major surgery or they are found to need longer monitoring, they may be admitted to the floor or the intensive care unit as needed.
+If your child is here for more major surgery or if they need more monitoring, they may be admitted to the floor or the intensive care unit as needed.

 When can I be with my child after surgery? +